oldfatcrab/PSYCH101/README.md

         - in order to stop the seizures they severed the corpus callosum; they cut the two sides of the brain apart
         - helps to reduce the number of seizures dramatically because the electrical impulses do not spread to the other side
         - this led to a new understanding of the brain
-        - what was discovered was that the two sides of the brain actually perfrom different functions
+        - what was discovered was that the two sides of the brain actually perform different functions
         - left side in particular is more verbal; able to produce language in most people
         - right side is better at visual processing and coordinating; can understand simple language
         - some left-handed people have a brain structured like a right-hander, others have it reversed